BLOG / SPRING CLEANING TIPS TO PREVENT PEST INFESTATIONS

-Check for and clean up any crumbs and sticky residue from liquid spills regularly, and don’t overlook baseboards around your main cooking and eating areas.
+Check for and clean up any crumbs and sticky residue from liquid spills regularly, and don’t overlook baseboards around main cooking and eating areas.

-Pull out all of your appliances to vacuum and clean around and under them to remove the build-up of crumbs and other interesting residues that have accumulated over the winter.
+Pull out all of appliances to vacuum and clean around and under them to remove the build-up of crumbs and other interesting residues that have accumulated over the winter.